 C-1002-1: Frequency of Contact During Employment Services

-Although a customer's IPE or IPE amendment may include purchased employment services through a provider, the VR counselor remains actively involved with the provider and the customer throughout the customer's vocational rehabilitation.
+Although a customer's IPE or IPE amendment may include purchased employment services through a provider, the VR staff remains actively involved with the provider and the customer throughout the customer's vocational rehabilitation.

-The VR counselor maintains monthly contact with the customer and the employment services provider (ESP).
-The VR counselor documents these contacts and the customer's progress in case notes in ReHabWorks (RHW).
+It is a best practice that VR staff maintain monthly contact with the customer and the employment services provider (ESP).
+The VR staff documents these contacts and the customer's progress in case notes in ReHabWorks (RHW).

 …